-A quick look at some of the most common eye diseases diagnosed and often treated at Dr. Hanlen and Associates in Boalsburg
+A quick look at some of the most common eye diseases diagnosed and often treated at Eyes on the Diamond in Boalsburg

 “Eye diseases” is a blanket term that refers to a host of diseases relating to the function of the eye.
 Below we describe some of the more common types of eye diseases and how they are generally treated.
-For more in-depth information, please speak with your eye care provider at Dr. Hanlen and Associates.
+For more in-depth information, please speak with your eye care provider at Eyes on the Diamond.

 Conjunctivitis (Pink Eye)

 Conjunctivitis, also known as pink eye, is an infection or inflammation of the conjunctiva – the thin, protective membrane that covers the surface of the eyeball and inner surface of the eyelids.
 Caused by bacteria, viruses, allergens and other irritants like smoke and dust, pink eye is highly contagious and is usually accompanied by redness in the white of the eye and increased tearing and/or discharge.

 While many minor cases improve within two weeks, some can develop into serious corneal inflammation and threaten sight.
 If you suspect conjunctivitis, visit your eye care provider at Eyes on the Diamond for an examination and treatment.